Diet & Weight Loss

 On average, we consume 22 teaspoons of added sugar a day, which equals around 350 calories, according to the Harvard School of Public Health in Boston.
 “Sugar can be addicting, and when we decrease the amount that we eat, it also stops cravings, so we consume fewer calories and lose weight,” Kaufman says.
 “When you eat refined sugar, your body may not get the signal that you’re full, causing you to consume too many calories and gain weight,” Gilmore says, adding, “When you replace sugar with nourishing whole foods, your hormones will naturally regulate, sending signals to the brain when you’ve eaten enough.”
 As a result, you’ll lose weight without trying so hard—often within the first week, she says.
 Look out for these signs you are eating too much sugar.

-Sugar contributes to chronic inflammation, which lowers our immune system's ability to fight off colds and flu, Gilmore says.
-This is your body on sugar—it's not pretty.
+Sugar contributes to chronic inflammation, which lowers our immune system’s ability to fight off colds and flu, Gilmore says.
 What happens to your body when you stop eating sugar?
-"You're likely to have fewer sniffles year-round, and it may also help to reduce your allergy and asthma symptoms too."
-A study published in the American Journal of Clinical Nutrition found that eating 100 grams of sugar lowered white blood cells' ability to kill bacteria by as much as 50 percent—and this effect lasted for up to 5 hours.
+“You’re likely to have fewer sniffles year-round, and it may also help to reduce your allergy and asthma symptoms too.”
+A study published in the American Journal of Clinical Nutrition found that eating 100 grams of sugar lowered white blood cells’ ability to kill bacteria by as much as 50 percent—and this effect lasted for up to 5 hours.
 It’s not too difficult to eat less sugar if you try these easy food swaps to reduce your sugar intake.